Touch Typing Basics: A Beginner's Guide

 • Limited job opportunities: Imagine you are hiring a web developer, and you have to choose between two, and you give them a task to perform.
 One performs it within an hour with more accuracy and no errors; the other takes 3 hours and also shows errors in the final result.
 Which one will you finalize?
 The one who performed the task accurately in less time.
 Similarly, if you are not able to type fast with more accuracy, why would anyone hire you over a person who types fast and accurately?

-Learn Touch Typing
+Learn Touch Typing (Step-by-Step Guide)

-A lady typing on her laptop
+Lady wearing rings typing on her laptop keyboard

 Learning touch typing may prove to be very hard by yourself; you can always use free typing lessons available at Typing Mentor and work smarter, getting results in a shorter time.
 Keep track of your previous performance stats and set shorter, more achievable goals rather than setting a longer period to master touch-typing.

-Tips on learning Touch Typing
+Tips on Learning Touch Typing

 You can follow the following tips while learning touch typing;